Why Most Traders Lose Money and Why the Market Requires It

 The majority of investors and traders will not beat the benchmark because they themselves create and are a part of that benchmark!

-Does this means the market adheres to the Efficient Market Hypothesis.
-Not at all.
 Certain traders do manage to outperform consistently.
-Also, recall the “survivorship bias” briefly mentioned earlier?
-Many traders and novice investors come to markets with a handful of bills and then lose it.
-There is a steady and continual stream of these people.
+Many other traders and novice investors come to the markets with a handful of bills and then lose it.
+There is a steady and continuous stream of these people.
 They feed the kitties of those traders that are successful.
 Also, the very fact that so many people pile into (out of) market tops (bottoms) means there are favorable opportunities for those that can keep an objective eye on the market.

 As Individuals Apart From the Crowd